alteredco/blog/_posts/2018-06-04-Taking-Command.md

 ## 'All you need is the plan, the road map, and the courage to press on to your destination.' - Earl Nightingale

 So now that we know where our home is, how do we know what else is in this tree?
 There are a few commands that can help.
 The first is __pwd (print working directory)__ .
+When entered in the terminal it will look something like this:
+    :~ $ __pwd__

+    _/Users/Wendy_
+With __pwd__ command we can see the absolute path to our current position in the directories.
+It is a good way to look back on the path.

+We can also use the __ls (list)__ command to view a list of a directory.
+TBC....